-Since arriving in Cambridge, Martinovich has steadily built the MIT football program into one of the fastest improving programs in the NEFC.
-Martinovich has seen win totals rise as well with his 2013 team posting a 6-3 record, the most wins for the program since 1999, to earn him Coach of the Year honors from the Gridiron Club of Greater Boston.
+Since arriving in Cambridge, Martinovich has steadily built MIT football into one of the fastest improving programs in the NEFC.
+Martinovich has seen win totals rise as well, culminating in last season’s 10-1 record that earned him the NEFC Coach of the Year, New England Football Writers College Division Coach of the Year, ECAC Coach of the Year and the American Fotball Coaches Association (AFCA) Region I Division III Coach of the Year honors.

 Martinovich joined the RPI coaching staff in 2004 as the offensive coordinator and the quarterbacks coach.
 The following year, he became the commander of the Engineers’ defensive corps.
 Martinovich’s defense ranked first in the Liberty League three straight years while the team qualified for the NCAA Championship Tournament in 2007.
 During his tenure, RPI was crowned the ECAC Bowl Champions three times.